 Each campaign functions as a separate entity, following a similar path from start to finish.
 Once the last step is complete, the cycle begins again.
 For a large part of the planning and delivery process, prospective customers (and even warm leads) are being ignored by the marketing team.

-While it may not be possible or effective to restructure your entire strategic marketing process, you can ensure a steady stream of leads through inbound marketing tactics.
+While it may not be possible or effective to restructure your entire process around these strategic marketing ideas, you can ensure a steady stream of leads through inbound marketing tactics.
 When you do, look to evergreen content as your most powerful resource.

 What separates evergreen content?
 Its ability to consistently flow through the inbound cycle.
 This content isn’t tied to a current one-off promotion.
 It doesn’t reference an upcoming event or discuss a current news item.
 For these reasons, it remains relevant and can be distributed for months or even years after its creation.